romankovsv/docker-selenium/README.md

 docker-compose up -d<br />

-docker-compose starts services for selenium hub and nodes, than executes entrypoint which starts bash script healthcheck, the script waits till grid is ready and executes java -cp command which starts test suite (module)
+docker-compose starts services for selenium hub and nodes, than executes entrypoint which starts bash script healthcheck, the script waits till grid is ready and executes java -cp command which starts test suite (module)<br />

-Note: selenium grid  could be started separately than in docker-compose.yml just change HUB_HOST domain and port in environment section of module
+Note: selenium grid  could be started separately than in docker-compose.yml just change HUB_HOST domain and port in environment section of module<br />

+Configuration browsers for selenoid located in selenoid/browsers.json<br />
+Video result for run located in selenoid/video<br />